perrette/dimarray/docs/reference_api.dimarray.rst

 ==============================

 DimArray methods are list below by topic, along with examples.
-Functions are provided in a separate page :ref:`functions`.
+Functions are provided in a separate page :ref:`ref_api_functions`.

 .. contents::
     :depth: 2

 Create a DimArray
 -----------------